Radical (chemistry): Reactive oxygen species

-Reactive oxygen species or ROS are species such as superoxide, hydrogen peroxide, and hydroxyl radical, commonly associated with cell damage.
+Reactive oxygen species (ROS) are species such as superoxide, hydrogen peroxide, and hydroxyl radical, commonly associated with cell damage.
 ROS form as a natural by-product of the normal metabolism of oxygen and have important roles in cell signaling.
 Two important oxygen-centered radicals are superoxide and hydroxyl radical.
 They derive from molecular oxygen under reducing conditions.

-However, because of their reactivity, these same radicals can participate in unwanted side reactions resulting in cell damage.
+Because of their reactivity, these radicals can participate in unwanted side reactions resulting in cell damage.
 Excessive amounts of these radicals can lead to cell injury and death, which may contribute to many diseases such as cancer, stroke, myocardial infarction, diabetes and major disorders.
 Many forms of cancer are thought to be the result of reactions between radicals and DNA, potentially resulting in mutations that can adversely affect the cell cycle and potentially lead to malignancy.
 Some of the symptoms of aging such as atherosclerosis are also attributed to radical induced oxidation of cholesterol to 7-ketocholesterol.
-In addition radicals contribute to alcohol-induced liver damage, perhaps more than alcohol itself.
-Radicals produced by cigarette smoke are implicated in inactivation of alpha 1-antitrypsin in the lung.
-This process promotes the development of emphysema.

 Oxybenzone has been found to form radicals in sunlight, and therefore may be associated with cell damage as well.
 This only occurred when it was combined with other ingredients commonly found in sunscreens, like titanium oxide and octyl methoxycinnamate.

-ROS attack the polyunsaturated fatty acid, linoleic acid, to form a series of 13-hydroxyoctadecadienoic acid and 9-hydroxyoctadecadienoic acid products that serve as signaling molecules that may trigger responses that counter the tissue injury which caused their formation.
-ROS attacks other polyunsaturated fatty acids, e.g. arachidonic acid and docosahexaenoic acid, to produce a similar series of signaling products.

 Reactive oxygen species are also used in controlled reactions involving singlet dioxygen ${}^{1}\mathrm{O}_2$ known as type II photooxygenation reactions after Dexter energy transfer (triplet-triplet annihilation) from natural triplet dioxygen ${}^{3}\mathrm{O}_2$ and triplet excited state of a photosensitizer.
 Typical chemical transformations with this singlet dioxygen species involve, among others, conversion of cellulosic biowaste into new poylmethine dyes.

+Inorganic, main group, and related non-carbon radicals

+Radicals consisting of main group elements are more common than for organic radicals.
+Radicals is especially common for the compounds rich in most electronegative atoms, N, O, and the halogens.
+The N- and O-based radicals are described below as well as under the topics of atmospheric chemistry.

+Some main-group radicals exist in notional equilibrium with closed-shell dimers.
+For example, nitrogen dioxide equilibrates with dinitrogen tetroxide, and tributyltin radicals equilibrate with hexabutyldistannane.

+Hydrogen radical

+The H-H bond is one of the strongest chemical (single) bonds.
+Splitting H_{2} into 2 H^{•} requires a ΔH° of +435 kJ/mol.
+By contrast splitting, Cl_{2} into two Cl^{•} requires only +243 kJ/mol.
+H* is abundant in the universe.
+Its existence is owed to its dilute nature, which precludes the thermodynamically favorable dimerization.